 The Past Earth Network aims to comminicate current research about climate change and how we model it, both in the past and the future.
-To help raise awareness of climate change, and of the importance of statistics, the PEN is arranging talks in schools by researchers.
-If you would like to organise a free visit from a nearby scientist please take a look at the following talks on offer and get in contact with us using the form below.
+To help raise awareness of climate change, and of the importance of statistics, the PEN offered talks in schools by researchers.
+These are now closed, however you can see the talks offered below.

 To understand what the climate will do in the future, it is useful to understand how it has behaved in the past.
 There are no weather records from one million or even 1000 years ago, and so to reconstruct past climate we need to be inventive!
 Scientists have devised a variety of ingenious ways of uncovering climate information hidden in other sources.
 For example, the spacing between the rings in the trunks of ancient trees can tell us about the temperature and rainfall in a given year.
 And the chemical composition of water stored deep in Antarctica’s glaciers can tell us about the ocean temperature tens of thousands of years ago.